NashRickert/Hyperspectral-Imaging/scripts/host-scripts/README.md

-### I use these scripts to get my VM and tty ready for developing on the board
+### I use these scripts to get virtualbox and tty ready for developing on the board